 What are Recurrent Neural Networks?

-In order to understand how Recurrent Neural Networks work, we have to take another look at how regular feedforward neural networks are structured.
+To understand how Recurrent Neural Networks work, we have to take another look at how regular feedforward neural networks are structured.
 In these, a neuron of the hidden layer is connected with the neurons from the previous layer and the neurons from the following layer.
 In such a network, the output of a neuron can only be passed forward, but never to a neuron on the same layer or even the previous layer, hence the name “feedforward”.

 This is different for recurrent neural networks.
 The output of a neuron can very well be used as input for a previous layer or the current layer.
 This is much closer to how our brain works than how feedforward neural networks are constructed.
-In many applications, we also need to understand steps computed immediately before improving the overall result.
+In many applications, we also need to understand the steps computed immediately before improving the overall result.